DeTraced-Security/JAMS/DOCS.md

 	created_at TEXT NOT NULL
 );
 ```
-> [!warning]
+> [!WARNING]
 > Never insert plaintext passwords.
 Passwords must be stored as PBKDF2-HMAC-SHA256 (100,000 iterations).
 A user-management CLI is planned, until then use the `CredentialStore` API in the `main.cpp`
 >
 > You can do so with the following after the CredentialStore initialisation:

 ```cpp
 const bool user_create = cred_store.add_user("username", "password");
 if (!user_create) {